Padmanabhan Subramanian Poti: Career

-was chairman of the Kerala Bar Council.
+was chairman of the Bar Council of Kerala.

 In 1969 P.S.
 Poti was appointed a judge in the Kerala High Court.

-In January 1981 he became Acting Chief Justice and in June 1983 was confirmed as permanent Chief Justice of the high court of Kerala.
+In January 1981 he became Acting Chief Justice and in June 1983 was confirmed as permanent Chief Justice of the High Court of Kerala.

-In August 1983 he was transferred to Gujarat as Chief Justice.
+In August 1983 he was transferred to Gujarat High Court as Chief Justice.

 Major rulings

 P.S.
 Poti made several significant judgments in favor of the rights of poor people fighting for justice.

 In January 1985 P.S.
 Poti gave judgement on an application for government benefits by the families of mill workers who had died while the mills where they worked were closed.

 The government was arguing that the workers had in effect been dismissed, and were refusing to pay.
 P.S.
 Poti said "Merely enacting laws would not be an adequate protection or extension of a necessary benefit.
 Such laws have to be implemented with a sense of commitment".
 He found the government liable to pay, liable for all costs and directed the government to pay interest at 12% on the unpaid monies.

 P.S.
 Poti pointed out in 1985 that although the original Indian Constitution prohibits discrimination, an amendment in 1951 empowers the state to make reservation in favor of any disadvantaged group.
 The question of the legality of reservations for tribal people, scheduled castes, women and other groups is therefore not an issue, assuming the groups are considered disadvantaged.

 In 1985 P.S.
 Poti heard a petition from the tribal people of nineteen villages in Gujarat whose land was being flooded by the Sardar Sarovar project.

 The government claimed it had the right to arbitrarily evict the people.

 Poti would not rule on the legal issue.
 He said the matter should be settled out of court and the villagers should receive full compensation.